GIScience/climate-action-hiwalk/README.md

 Run `mamba env create -f environment.yaml`.
 You are now ready to code within your mamba environment.

+> There are two separate environment files defined.
+The `environment_deploy.yaml` should mirror the `environment.yaml` and is used only by the CI/CD pipeline.

 ## Start Coding

 We have seperated the code into multiple files by their functionality.